AeonDave/go-super-strip/README.md

         -p=compression=lzma,encryption=chacha20,polymorphic=true,inmemory=memfd \
         agent.bin agent.packed
 ```

+## Manual Pack Verification
+`test/manual_pack_flow.ps1` builds PE/ELF fixtures, runs analyze→pack→analyze for each supported in-memory mode (`process_hollowing`, `atomic_bombing`, `memfd`, etc.), executes the resulting binaries, and captures the console output.
+When additional fixtures or parameterized commands are needed you can point the script at them via the `GOSSTRIP_PACK_PARAMS_*` environment variables (fixture path, arguments, expected output).
+On Windows the harness automatically uses `gosstrip.exe`; launching the CLI without the `.exe` suffix triggers the “Choose an app” dialog, so keep the extension when running binaries directly.

 ## FAQ
 **Does `force=true` break binaries?**  Force modes deliberately remove safety checks (e.g., stripping relocations).
 Use them only when a broken output is acceptable for research.